Intervention/docs/image/api/make.md

 ## Description

-> public static Intervention\Image\Image make( mixed $source )
+> public static Intervention\Image\ImageManager make( mixed $source )

-Universal factory method to create a new image instance from **source**, which can be a filepath, a GD image resource, an Imagick object or a binary image data.
+Universal factory method to create a new image instance from **source**.
+The method is highly variable to read all the input types listed below.

 ## Parameters